Maysles Documentary Center

 Maysles Documentary Center information

-This small not-for-profit cinema founded by director Albert Maysles (of Grey Gardens fame) shows documentary and other independent films.
-Check the website for details of upcoming screenings and events, which also include live performances, lectures and presentations.
+This small, not-for-profit cinema founded by the late director Albert Maysles (of Grey Gardens fame) shows documentary and other independent films.
+Check the website for details of upcoming screenings and events, which also include Q&A sessions with filmmakers, lectures and live performances.